sciapp/gr/lib/grm/grplot/README.md

 5. `keep_radii_axes`: This parameter only have an impact, if `y_lim` is set.
 In that case the ranges for the radii axes from `y_lim` get ignored while the polar histogram still gets affected by the `y_lim`.
 6. `num_bins`: This parameter sets the number of classes which are respected during the binning.
 7. `normalization`: This parameter sets the type of normalization for the polar histogram.
 The value can be `count`, `probability`, `countdensity`, `pdf`, `cumcount` or `cdf`.
-8. `r_colormap`: This parameter sets the colormap for the r-direction.
-9. `r_flip`: This parameter defines whether the r-axis is flipped or not.
+8. `r_flip`: This parameter defines whether the r-axis is flipped or not.
-10. `theta_colormap`: This parameter sets the colormap for the theta-direction.
-11. `theta_flip`: This parameter decides whether the theta values are flipped or not.
+9. `theta_flip`: This parameter decides whether the theta values are flipped or not.
 The value can be either 0 or 1.
-12. `stairs`: If this parameter is set, only the outer shapes of the bins are drawn.
+10. `stairs`: If this parameter is set, only the outer shapes of the bins are drawn.
 The value can be either 0 or 1.

 ### POLAR_LINE